DevVictor19/DevVictor19/README.md

 ## About

-Software developer since 2023, with experience in building scalable applications and robust architectures, specializing in backend development.
+Backend software developer, specialized in building scalable and robust applications using languages such as Golang and Node.js.

-Currently, I work on generative AI solutions at Caramelo AI, using Node.js, Go, and LangChain to develop intelligent chatbots and automation systems.
+Throughout my career, I have worked on relevant projects, such as an e-learning platform that supported over 10,000 concurrent users.
+I also contributed to an AI startup, where I built AI agents for customer support and automation.

-Previously, I worked at Inaesp, where I developed the complete backend for a distance learning platform used by over 40,000 students, in addition to contributing to its frontend.
-I also helped create an online shopping platform at SmartSE Sistemas.
+My core skills include TypeScript, Node.js, NestJS, Golang, Docker, LangChain, LangGraph, RabbitMQ, Kafka, MongoDB, PostgreSQL, MySQL, and Redis.
+I also have experience developing LLM-powered applications, designing knowledge processing pipelines (RAG), and working with vector databases such as Qdrant.

-I have expertise in TypeScript, Node.js, Nest.js, Go and Docker, along with experience in Clean Architecture and Agile methodologies.
-I'm passionate about continuous learning and technical content creation, sharing insights about development on LinkedIn.
+I am passionate about continuous learning and technical content creation, sharing insights on software development on LinkedIn.

 ## Resume